esnet/react-network-diagrams/examples/markdown/trafficmap.md

 Note that muted will be applied to nodes which are not selected.

-## Traffic

-The TrafficMap will render itself as a heat map based on current traffic levels.
-To specify those levels we provide a Pond Event containing the current traffic rates (using the edge name in each direction) at a given timestamp.
-This event may be part of a Timeseries or it could be a stand alone Event with the current traffic levels.

-The simplest way to construct this traffic event would look like this:

-    const timestamp = 1431649302000;
+### Path styles

+You can use styling maps to specify the color and width of paths:

-    const edgeTraffic = {
+    const pathColorMap = {
-            ALBQ--DENV: 126513360.8
-            DENV--ALBQ: 323736723.4
-            ...
-    }
+        northPath: "#ff7f0e",
+        southPath: "#aec7e8",
+    };

-    const traffic = new Event(timestamp, edgeTraffic);
+    const pathWidthMap = {
+        northPath: 4,
+        southPath: 2,
+    };

 ### edgeColorMap

-The edge color map maps an edge rate (specified in the traffic event) to a color.
-In this example, traffic across a link between 50 and 100 Gbps would be mapped to red (#990000).
-The label isn't needed for this mapping, but the traffic legend code will accept this same structure and will show a legend using the label.
+The edge color map maps an edge rate (bits per second, specified in the traffic event) to a color using the "range" and "color" values.
+In this example, traffic across a link between 50 and 100 Gbps (`range: [50, 100]`)would be mapped to red (`color: #990000`).

+The "label" isn't needed for this mapping, but the traffic `<MapLegend>` component will accept this same structure and use the label for its display.

     const edgeColorMap = [
         {color: "#990000", label: ">=50 Gbps", range: [50, 100]},